Stress and Success - why these DO NOT go hand in hand and what you can do to control your stress.

 Well, in short - reduce your stress.

 There have been numerous scientific studies showing the effectiveness of EFT (Tapping) on cortisol levels and the amygdala.
-You can read more here in the 'articles' section.

 1. Tap!!
 I’m an Emotional Freedom Technique Practitioner and use this amazing therapy to help people overcome emotional issues; such as stress and overwhelm.
 If you’d like to know more about EFT please see my website or get in touch.
 There is a simple tapping procedure which helps calm our emotional system without the need to be with a practitioner.